michal-h21/lettersmith/README.md

   * http://lua-users.org/wiki/GdThumbnail
   * Lua imagemagick bindings https://github.com/leafo/magick
   * lua-thumbnailer https://github.com/mah0x211/lua-thumbnailer
-* `lettersmith-query` to easily generate lists of docs, filtered and sorted.
 * `lettersmith-pagninate` for creating lists of pages of queried files and linking prev/next files.
 This could actually be lumped in with `lettersmith-query`.
 * `lettersmith-watch` watch files for modification and re-build.
 * `lettersmith-local` local server that watches files using `lettersmith-watch` and serves up the results.